Ukraine continues to pressure after Russia announced its victory in Bakhmut

 Michael Kaufman of the Center for Naval Analytics, a US research group, noted in a podcast this week that the victory brings new challenges to Bakhmut’s detention.

-As Wagner’s fighters withdrew, Kaufmann said, Russian forces would “become increasingly steadfast in Bakhmut…and find it difficult to defend”.
-“War on the rocks” In an interview published on Tuesday.
+As Wagner’s fighters withdraw, Russian forces will “become increasingly steadfast in Bakhmut … and find it difficult to defend,” Kaufman told “War on the Rocks” in an interview published Tuesday.

 He added, “So they may not hold on to Bakhmut, and perhaps it all ended in nothing for them.”

-Note: An earlier version of this story has been corrected to show Oleg Shiryev as the commander of the 225th, not the 228th.